stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/03-creating-multiple-navigation-menus/01-creating-menus.markdown

 **Delete**: Deletes the menu.

-These are all the tools you need to create and manage Liferay's powerful Navigation Menus.
+Next you'll learn about the tools for displaying menus on pages.